techworkersco/twc-site-nl/content/resources/organize/index.en.md

 ### Connect with coworkers

 Meet up socially with your coworkers.
 Hold informal coffee chats, set up a memes channel, do games nights and recipe swaps.
-This way you build trust as the foundation from which to organize.
+This way you build networks, relationships, and trust for a foundation from which to organize.

 ### Form a planning team